We’re Here to Help.

 How do I remove my dipped nail set or acrylic nail set?

 We recommend the use of our 100% acetone.
-It is easiest to soak a cotton ball in the acetone and place on the nail, then wrap aluminum foil around the cotton ball and finger to hold in place and allow it to soak for 15 minutes.
-There are nail clips that can be purchased that will hold the soaked cotton ball in place or trays that can be filled with acetone.
-A bowl is also fine to use.
+It is easiest to soak a cotton ball in the acetone and place on the nail, then wrap aluminum foil around the cotton ball and finger to hold in place and allow it to soak for 20-30 minutes.
+There are nail clips that can be purchased that will hold the soaked cotton ball in place or trays that can be filled with acetone, but it will take much longer.
+A glass bowl is also fine to use.
 If using a bowl, warming the acetone can speed up the soaking off process.
 A way to warm is as follows:

-Get a plastic ziploc bag and add either paper towel or cotton balls in it and then soak down with some acetone.
-Then add some water in a bowl and heat the water up, then place the bag in the water and simply soak your nails in the bag.
-Also, periodically scrapping the nails with a cuticle pusher or a hard stick object will help remove the acrylic a little quicker.
+Get a plastic ziplock bag and add either paper towel or cotton balls in it and then pour in enough acetone to cover your nail tips.
+Then, add some water in a bowl and heat the water up only, then place the bag with acetone in the water and simply soak your nails in the bag.
+Do NOT heat the acetone itself in the microwave.
+The paper towel is used only to be an abrasive surface for you to rub against, helping lift the acrylic.
+Some people also use a dryer sheet instead because of the lotions that are in them, leaving their hands feeling softer and moisturized.
+Also, periodically scrapping the nails with a cuticle pusher or a hard orange stick will help remove the acrylic a little quicker.
 You can also stop, let your nails dry, and file them a bit then continue to soak to remove the acrylic as well.
+If you will file off the top coat of all nails, it will also help the process go faster.
+If you get white chunky stuff accumulating, don’t be alarmed, it’s the old acrylic that has been soaked off.
+If it is bothersome, I suggest getting a new bag of fresh acetone for the other hand.

 The lid on my base coat and/or top coat appears to be stuck.
 What has happened?